nvda-es/devguides_translation/original_docs/NVDA-Add-on-Development-Guide.md

 * Addon Handler (addonHandler.py): The module which implements the add-on subsystem.
 The addonHandler.initTranslation() method is used to initialize internationalization support for your add-on.
 * NVDA basic API (api.py): A collection of core methods used throughout NVDA, such as obtaining focus and navigator object, setting focus and so on.
 Some of the most useful functions are:
-	* `api.getFocusObject()`: Retrieves the focused control (returns the object with focus).
+    - `api.getFocusObject()`: Retrieves the focused control (returns the object with focus).
-	* `api.getNavigatorObject()`: Fetches the current navigator object.
+    - `api.getNavigatorObject()`: Fetches the current navigator object.
 If NVDA is set to follow system focus, the focus and navigator object will be the same, otherwise a different object is returned.
-	* `api.getForegroundObject()`: Returns the foreground window of the current application (the parent of this object is the application itself).
+    - `api.getForegroundObject()`: Returns the foreground window of the current application (the parent of this object is the application itself).
-	* These have a corresponding method to set certain object as the focus or navigator object.
-Note that these lets NVDA see the new focus or navigator object but does not actually change system focus.
+    - These have a corresponding method to set a certain object as the focus or navigator object.
+Note that this lets NVDA see the new focus or navigator object but does not actually change system focus.
-	* `api.getDesktopObject()`: returns the shell (topmost level_ object).
+    - `api.getDesktopObject()`: returns the shell (topmost level) object.
-	* `api.copyToClip()`: copies text to the clipboard.
+    - `api.copyToClip()`: copies text to the clipboard.
 * App Module subsystem (appModuleHandler.py, appModules): The subsystem in charge of handling app modules (see the chapter on app modules for more information).
 * ARIA support (aria.py): Implements support for Accessible Rich Internet Applications (ARIA).
 * Base object collection (baseObject.py): Contains useful base objects such as scriptable objects (see the chapter on NVDA objects and overlay objects for more information).